 Nutrition Info (Approximate Values)

-This Aloo Bhaja post from the archives first published in December 2017 has been republished and updated on January 2023.
+This Aloo Bhaja recipe from the archives first published in December 2017 has been updated and republished on July 2023.

 This recipe is so perfect!
 Easy and delicious!